 For the enigmatic CEO, the skyrocketing share price has been hoisting the winning flag of Tesla’s Electric Vehicle journey.
 As opposed to speculating the time frame by which Tesla will be a trillion-dollar US Silicon Valley technology success story, why should we raise the question of its future?
 At the end of the day, proprietary technology ownership determines the winner in the uprising of a creative wave of destruction.
 The successes of EV’s creative wave hinges on the underlying technology core.
 For EV, this is the battery pack.
 It happens to be that the absence of having a finger on the edge in battery threatens Tesla.

 Since the issuance of the patent to Carl Benz in 1886, the gasoline-powered automobile has been progressing.
 The prolonged journey of incremental innovations has been fueling the penetration of this highly desirable product.
 The scaling up of production volume from 900 in 1899 to 92 million in 2019 is remarkable indeed.
-Moreover, there appears to be no end of its diffusion trend.
+Moreover, there appears to be no end to its diffusion trend.

 However, its technology has been saturating.
-Furthermore, the emission produced by burning gasoline engines has been limiting its net utility.
+Furthermore, the emission produced by burning gasoline engines has been limiting its net Utility.
 Some studies suggest that the economic cost of the pollution produced by the gasoline-burning transportation sector is as high as $1.5 trillion.
 Hence, EV is a welcoming development.
 From public subsidies to stringent emission regulations, diverse measures are being taken to fuel the uprising of the EV’s creative wave of destruction.
-However, winners in the EV’s profit-making race yet to be determined.
-Although Tesla has been so far the leader in this race, will edge in battery threaten Tesla?
-Let’s look into the dynamics of EV within the context of innovation theories for interpreting the unfolding dynamics and predicting the likely future.
+However, winners in the EV’s profit-making race are yet to be determined.
+Although Tesla has been so far the leader in this race, will the edge in battery threaten Tesla?
+Let’s look into the dynamics of EV within the context of Innovation theories for interpreting the unfolding dynamics and predicting the likely future.

 The genesis of EV— Elektrowagen after running out of battery before reaching the destination changed the course of the automobile industry

 In the history of the automobile, the battery-powered Electric vehicle is not new.
-The later part of the 19th century witnessed steep competition between EV and gasoline-powered ones.
+The later part of the 19th century witnessed steep competition between EVs and gasoline-powered ones.
 Eventually, market forces tilted towards the Gasoline one.
 The internal combustion engine was found to be highly amenable to continued improvement.
 Although the 20th century observed utility and special purpose EVs, however, the gasoline engine was ruling the mainstream market of automobiles.
 In the 1990s, we witnessed a first serious attempt to change the technology core of mainstream automobiles.
 It began the journey by powering a couple of demonstration buses with hydrogen fuel cells.
-However, the fuel cell was found to be very slow to progress, preventing it to be a better substitute to polluting gasoline engines.
+However, the fuel cell was found to be very slow to progress, preventing it to be a better substitute for polluting gasoline engines.

-Emergence of the latest wave of EV
+The emergence of the latest wave of EV

-The availability of high-density electric battery at a decreasing cost inspired Americans Martin Eberhard and Marc Tarpenning to start Tesla.
+The availability of high-density electric batteries at a decreasing cost inspired Americans Martin Eberhard and Marc Tarpenning to start Tesla.
 This Silicon Valley startup began the journey in 2003 with the mission of using the battery as opposed to fuel cells to reign vehicle emission.
 Elon Musk joined Tesla in 2004 and became CEO in 2008.
 He also termed fuel cell as “fool cell”.
 As opposed to keeping developing a proprietary technology portfolio, new leadership made Tesla’s all patents publicly open.

 China’s entry strategy and preparedness of Japanese companies

 Upon failing to create an entry path to the matured automobile industry, China’s leadership spotted on technology discontinuity created by EV.
-To have an edge, they bought Japanese TDK’s battery division in 2014 and started building a patent portfolio based CATL.
+To have an edge, they bought Japanese TDK’s battery division in 2014 and started building a patent portfolio-based CATL.
 Moreover, China went all the way to Africa to establish a position in the supply of precious metals like cobalt.

 However, Japanese Automobile behemoths did not remain quiet, like the way Kodak behaved during the digital camera uprising.
-In fact, as opposed to remaining quiet and being a follower to Tesla, they were rather leaders.
+In fact, as opposed to remaining quiet and being a follower of Tesla, they were rather leaders.
 For example, the first fleet of Toyota’s RAV4 EV became available on a limited basis in 1997.
 Nissan came up with Leaf, introduced in 2010.
 By May 2020, Nissan already has sold globally over 470,000 Leafs.
-Honda, Mitsubishi, and Other Japanese automobile makers are already in the race.
+Honda, Mitsubishi, and other Japanese automobile makers are already in the race.

 Past progress is the byproduct of the smartphone—the first rocket runs out of fuel, subsequently, lack of edge in battery threatens Tesla

 So far, the lithium-ion battery has been fueling EVs.
 This battery technology relies on lithium ions moving from the negative electrode through an electrolyte to the positive electrode during discharge, and back when charging.
-This technology’s perfection has been found sufficient; particularly, for fueling creatives waves of mobile handsets and other consumer electronics products.
+This technology’s perfection has been found sufficient; particularly, for fueling creative waves of mobile handsets and other consumer electronics products.

 This battery technology gave initial thrust to EV.
 However, it does not have enough hidden potential to push EV to the desired level.
-It’s not strong enough to make EV a better and cheaper substitute for gasoline-powered ones.
-Particularly, energy density and safety of Li-ion batteries, especially in the transport sector, is a concern.
+It’s not strong enough to make EVs a better and cheaper substitute for gasoline-powered ones.
+Particularly, the energy density and safety of Li-ion batteries, especially in the transport sector, is a concern.
 Hence, there is a need to change the technology core.
 The new technology core should be strong enough to let EVs get charged in less than 10 minutes and run over 500 kms.